Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Contact Wasserstein Geodesics (CWG)

 CWG training happens in two stages (Alg.~\ref{alg:training} in App.~\ref{app:algorithm}): (1) we optimize the first ResNet block to match the initial marginal ${\rho}_a$, and (2) we find the optimal path by minimizing the loss,

 Here $d_{\mathcal{W}_2}$ denotes the Wasserstein-2 distance between probability distributions.
 In practice, this distance is approximated using empirical estimators based on samples drawn from the distributions.
-The complexity of this method is $\mathcal{O}\big(N K (T_{\text{sh}} + D(LW + \log N))\big)$, scaling linearly in dimension $D$ and nearly linearly in batch size $N$ (see App.~\ref{app:timecomplexity}), rather than exponentially and quadratically \citep{hong2025trajectory}.
-Unlike \cite{chen2023deep, shen2025multimarginal}, our CWG avoids costly iteration loops and is only weakly affected by the number of marginals.
+Convergence of the algorithm is guaranteed in App. \ref{app:stability}.
+Its complexity is $\mathcal{O}\big(N K (T_{\text{sh}} + D(LW + \log N))\big)$, scaling linearly in dimension $D$ and nearly linearly in batch size $N$ (see App.~\ref{app:timecomplexity}), rather than exponentially or quadratically \citep{hong2025trajectory}.
+Unlike \cite{chen2023deep, shen2025multimarginal}, our CWG avoids costly iteration loops and is only weakly affected by the number of marginals. \looseness-1

 \textbf{Guided contact Wasserstein geodesics.~~~} In the conditional setting, the Lagrangian action dynamics (\ref{eq:CSB:z}) in NCGSB (\ref{eq:contact_schrödinger_bridge}) is augmented as in equation~\ref{eq:conditional_lagrangian_action}.
-Here, the scaling factor $\Phi^{t_k} =H(\rho^{t_k}, S^{t_k}, z^{t_k})-\mathcal{F}(\rho^{t_k}) - {\mathcal{B}(\rho^{t_k})}$ of the pullback Jacobi metric is augmented with the guidance term $\| y - f(\bar{x}^{t_s}) \|^2$, to enforce the constraint $y = f(\bar{x}^{t_s})$ at time $t_s$ of the generative process.
-Under the ResNet parameterization, the desired distribution is approximated by $x^{t_{k_s}} \approx \bar{x}^{t_s}$ at time step $t_{k_s}$, and the Jacobi metric is modified as $\tilde{g}_{\mathrm{J}}' = \big(\Phi^{t_k} + \| y - f(\bar{x}^{t_s}) \|^2 \big) \, g^{\mathcal{W}_2}$, with ${x}^{t_{k_s}} \sim {\rho}_\theta^{t_{k_s}}$.
+Here, the scaling factor $\Phi^{t_k} =H(\rho^{t_k}, S^{t_k}, z^{t_k})-\mathcal{F}(\rho^{t_k}) - {\mathcal{B}(\rho^{t_k})}$ of the pullback Jacobi metric is augmented with the guidance term $\| y - f({x}^{t_s}) \|^2$, to enforce the constraint $y = f({x}^{t_s})$ at time $t_s$ of the generative process.
+Under the ResNet parameterization, the desired distribution is approximated by $x^{t_{k_s}} \approx {x}^{t_s}$ at time step $t_{k_s}$, and the Jacobi metric is modified as $\tilde{g}_{\mathrm{J}}' = \big(\Phi^{t_k} + \| y - f({x}^{t_s}) \|^2 \big) \, g^{\mathcal{W}_2}$, with ${x}^{t_{k_s}} \sim {\rho}_\theta^{t_{k_s}}$.
 This penalizes geodesics crossing undesired regions at $t_{k_s}$.
 The loss for the guided optimization is

 where the modified distance $d_{\mathcal{W}_2}^{'2}$ measures deviations between the generated distribution ${\rho}_\theta^{t_{t_s}}$ and the intermediate marginal ${\rho}_s$ at $t_s$, while incorporating the penalty for samples $x_s$ that violate the guidance constraint $y = f(x_s)$, c.f.\@ App.~\ref{app:wassdistance}.
 In practice, this loss is optimized through a fine-tuning procedure applied to a model initially trained without any guidance.